Bruce Lubotsky Levin, DrPH, MPH

 Dr. Bruce Lubotsky Levin, an Associate Professor in both the Department of Community & Family Health in the USF College of Public Health and the Department of Child & Family Studies in the USF College of Behavioral & Community Sciences, has teaching and research interests in mental health and substance abuse services delivery, behavioral health policy, mental health informatics, managed behavioral health care, and translational research.

-He is co-investigator of the Institute for Translational Research in Adolescent Behavioral Health, a five year grant to develop, cultivate, and disseminate an innovative model of research education that addresses best practices for translational research in the field of adolescent behavioral health, as it relates to substance abuse and co-occurring disorders.
-This grant is funded by the National Institute on Drug Abuse (1R25DA031103-01A1, PI Julie Baldwin, PhD).
+He is a Multiple Principal Investigator and Curriculum Director for the Institute for Translational Research in Adolescent Behavioral Health, a five year grant to develop, cultivate, and disseminate an innovative model of research education that addresses best practices for translational research in the field of adolescent behavioral health, as it relates to substance abuse and co-occurring disorders.
+This grant is funded by the National Institute on Drug Abuse (5-R25-DA031103-04, Multiple Principal Investigators Julie Baldwin, PhD and Tom Massey, PhD).

 He also serves as Head of the Graduate Studies in Behavioral Health Program (Behavioral Health Concentration), a collaborative graduate degree and research program in the Department of Community & Family Health (USF College of Public Health) and in the Department of Child & Family Studies (USF College of Behavioral & Community Sciences).
 He also serves as an Adjunct Associate Professor of Health Services Research at The University of Texas School of Public Health at Houston.